brittanym3578/about-Brittany/README.md

 #### High School of Telacommuniction Arts and Technology

  [My email] (brittanym3578@hstat.org)

-I am currently 16 years old, born in NYC.
+_I am currently 16 years old, born in NYC.
 I am attending a software engineering class and I am enjoying every second of it.
-Besides coding, I love to sing an dance because it makes feel so happy and it clears my mind.
+Besides coding, I love to **sing** and **dance** because it makes feel so happy and it clears my mind._

 **Schedule**